working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

 By now, hopefully you're seeing fun outputs whenever you make new commits to the repo.
 Make sure to check your `git status` before pushing, you might need to commit newly auto-generated content.
    - **Important:** I might've missed some steps.
 I spent 12 hours off and on fighting Jekyll to get a successful deployment, I did my best to capture what is relevant in this post.
+   - I've edited this post a few times to fix minor things: clarify some language, add links, fix broken formatting.
+Everything described here is mirrored in the repository, I'm just walking you through my process and justifying the decisions made.
+Take what you like, send me some feedback if you think I'm egregiously messing things up or otherwise could be doing things easier.